sjbennett123/gloryforthefist/content/202210/forged_by_broken_hands/roles/bloody_fist_scout.md

 killing_blow: If you down PCs leave them to succumb to their wounds.
 Kidnap when you can if the person is of value.
 makeup:
   - Bloody Fist Makeup  (Red Scales on left side of face and 4 finger mark warpaint on right side of face)
-reset: The NPCs will rest 2 times upon death and come from other parts of the Lumbermill to defend.
-The NPCs may appear behind the players and start from outside the mod shack where they players entered to simulate being surrounded.
+reset: Once all enemies are killed in the main room of the Forge, they will regroup outside and come back in as a group to investigate the “noises” as their 1 reset to simulate another wave
 ---

+The Scouts will be looking through the Forge for secrets of Dwarven metallurgy